Target Usage: To make use of multiple timelines of work in a local repository.

 - Ensure you are in the

-feature1branch (because that's the destination branch). - Reset the
+feature1branch (because that's the destination branch). - Reset

 DETOUR: Comparing Branches

-Here are two ways to compare two branches:
+Two common ways to compare branches:

 - Double-dot notation